hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 After genesis keying or rekeying stages, the library can sign any message.
 Using each `SecretShare` owned by the participant, a message can be signed, producing a `TssSignature`

-Multiple signatures can be aggregated to create an aggregated `TssSignature`.
-An aggregated `TssSignature` can be validated against the LedgerId if
+Multiple signatures can be aggregated to create an aggregate `TssSignature`.
+An aggregate `TssSignature` can be validated against the LedgerId if
 `t` (t=threshold) valid signatures are aggregated.
 If the threshold is met and the signature is valid, the library will respond with true; if not, it will be false.